-In this article, we will list and briefly summarize all the wars that Japan has been involved in, both civil wars and wars against other nations.
-I hope you make good use of this history of Japan’s wars.
+In this article, we list and briefly summarize the wars Japan has been involved in, from civil wars to conflicts with other nations.
+This is a handy overview of Japan's war history.

-The purpose of this article is only to report all the battles in which Japan was involved.
-We will not detail or explain each one of them.
-You can search separately on our website or on the internet.
+The purpose of this article is simply to list the battles in which Japan was involved.
+We will not go into detail on each one.
+You can look them up separately on our website or on the internet.

 Civil Wars of Japan

-It is even a bit difficult to talk about all the civil wars in Japan because throughout its history the country was living in wars between the provinces.
-Fortunately, many wars were marked and recorded, and we can list all of them.
+It is even a bit difficult to cover all of Japan's civil wars because, throughout much of its history, the country was caught in wars between the provinces.
+Fortunately, many of those conflicts were recorded, and we can list them here.

 The first recorded war in Japan took place in the seventh century before Christ.
 It was an expedition carried out by the Emperor Jimmu against troops led by local tribes.
-This was the war responsible for the foundation of Japan.
+This conflict is often linked to Japan's foundation myth.

-The second recorded war in Japan is the Wa Civil War, which resulted in the establishment of Yamatai, the consolidation of leaderships, and the crowning of Himiko as queen, bringing peace to Japan in the year 180.
+The second recorded conflict in Japan was the Wa Civil War, which helped establish Yamatai, consolidate leadership, and crown Himiko as queen, bringing peace to Japan around the year 180.

-After the Jomon period came the Yamato Period, and one of the first wars was during the expedition led by Empress Jingu in the third century.
-Soon after, between the years 391 and 404, conflicts known as Goguryeo-wa occurred.
+After the Jomon period came the Yamato Period, and one of the early conflicts was the expedition led by Empress Jingu in the third century.
+Soon after, between 391 and 404, conflicts known as Goguryeo-wa occurred.

-Between 658 and 660, a war occurred between an ancient people called Mishihase and the Yamato State (Japan).
-In 675, the Jinshin War took place to dispute the succession of Japan after the death of Emperor Tenji.
+Between 658 and 660, a war took place between an ancient people called Mishihase and the Yamato State (Japan).
+In 675, the Jinshin War broke out over the succession of Japan after the death of Emperor Tenji.

-Between 770 and 811, the Thirty-Eight Year War occurred against a group called Emishi.
-Between 1180 and 1185, the great Genpei War took place involving the Minamoto clan and the Taira clan.
-In 1221, the Jokyu War occurred involving the Kamakura Shogunate and a Retired Emperor.
+Between 770 and 811, the Thirty-Eight Year War was fought against a group called the Emishi.
+Between 1180 and 1185, the great Genpei War took place, involving the Minamoto and Taira clans.
+In 1221, the Jokyu War broke out between the Kamakura Shogunate and a Retired Emperor.

-Many other wars occurred, such as the Boshin War (1868-1869) and many other battles that took place between Japanese clans and Emperors.
-At the end of the article, we will leave a list of absolutely all these conflicts.
+Many other wars occurred, such as the Boshin War (1868-1869), along with many battles fought between Japanese clans and Emperors.
+At the end of the article, we include a full list of those conflicts.

 Conflicts involving Japan and the world

-Below we will provide a list of conflicts that Japan has been involved in throughout its history with other nations and countries.
-Japan officially entered into conflicts 11 times with other nations, mostly with neighboring countries.
+Below is a list of conflicts that Japan has been involved in throughout its history with other nations and countries.
+Japan officially entered conflicts 11 times with other nations, mostly with neighboring countries.

-Of all the wars listed below, Japan only had two victories, which were in the Russo-Japanese War and in the First World War.
-Not to mention that Japan’s participation in the first war was quite small.
+Of all the wars listed below, Japan only had two victories: the Russo-Japanese War and the First World War.
+Japan's participation in the First World War was also quite small.

 | Date | Conflict | Defeated | Victorious |